4 min read

 If your dog is afraid of the vacuum cleaner, there are several steps you can take to create a more positive association and make it easier to vacuum even when your dog is at home.

-Keep in mind that a negative reaction, including growling or snapping, is rooted in a fear response.
+Remember that an adverse reaction, including growling or snapping, is rooted in a fear response.
 Do not punish your dog for that reaction.
 Instead, give your dog space from the vacuum at first.
 You may want to keep the vacuum in another part of the house until you are ready to start training.

 Consider offering your dog treats from a distance that is comfortable for your pet.
-You may want to use popular dog food, peanut butter, or pet treats.
+For example, you may want to use popular dog food, peanut butter, or pet treats.
 As a pet owner, you know best what will likely help your dog respond positively to the vacuum cleaner.

 Over time, allow your dog to get closer to the vacuum cleaner while you push it around.
-Continue to keep it turned off to avoid the fear response.
+Please continue to keep it turned off to avoid the fear response.

 It can be helpful to have someone else with you when you're ready to turn the vacuum cleaner on for the first time.
-Make sure your dog is a considerable distance away from the vacuum and distracted.
+First, make sure your dog is far from the vacuum and distracted.
 Then, turn the vacuum cleaner on.
-You want to be far enough way that your dog will react calmly to the vacuum cleaner, rather than panicking.
+You want to be far enough away that your dog will react calmly to the vacuum cleaner rather than panicking.
 When your dog responds calmly, offer lots of treats and praise.
 Over time, you can continue to get the vacuum cleaner closer.

-Often, a fear of vacuums will develop because of a negative event: chasing the dog with the vacuum, or allowing a child to try to vacuum the dog's toes or fur while playing.
-Even an even-tempered dog may have a hard time dealing with those fear-inducing stimuli.
-Instead, make using the vacuum cleaner a fun and positive experience for your dog.
+A fear of vacuums will often develop because of an adverse event: chasing the dog with the vacuum or allowing a child to try to vacuum the dog's toes or fur while playing.
+Even an even-tempered dog may have difficulty dealing with those fear-inducing stimuli.
+So instead, make using the vacuum cleaner a fun and positive experience for your dog.

 Dealing with a fear of vacuum cleaners can be incredibly frustrating.
 Fortunately, dog owners can use these strategies to help reduce that fear and make their pets more comfortable.
-Are you looking for other strategies that can help your pet live a more luxurious life?
+Are you looking for other methods to help your pet live a more luxurious life?
 Contact us to learn more about our range of products.

 Not all dogs hate vacuum cleaners.
-Many, however, are sensitive to loud noises like the sound of the vacuum.
-You may need to work with your dog over time to overcome that fear.
+Many, however, are sensitive to loud noises like the vacuum sound.
+So you may need to work with your dog over time to overcome that fear.

-You may need to carefully train your dog to stop fearing the vacuum cleaner.
-Desensitizing your dog carefully over time, as part of a multi-step process, can make it easier to overcome your dog's fear.
+You may need to train your dog to stop fearing the vacuum cleaner carefully.
+Desensitizing your dog carefully over time, as part of a multi-step process, can make overcoming your dog's fear easier.